egervis/HackNYU19/README.md

 ## Text editor

-### VSCode is recommended with the following extensions:
+### VSCode is recommended with the following extensions

 - Prettier (Required)
 - ESLint (Required)